kretsulaksusha/Computer-project/README.md

 ## Functions:
 - ### count()
-Count from a number by step forever
+Description: Count from a `number` by `step` forever

+In an infinite loop yield `number` and increase it by 1

+Made by: Natalia
 ```python
 def count(firstval: int | float = 0, step: int | float = 1):
     number = firstval